 Publish for Collaboration

-When you’re ready to make your content available for others, publish it as a data source.
-The data source will use a data service that is automatically created on the step, which can be used by other tools at a later time.
+When you are ready to make your content available for others, you can publish it as a data source.
+The data source uses a data service that is automatically created on the step, and is available to other tools.
+You must be connected to your repository to publish the data source.

 Enter the data source information in the following fields: